brokenpip3/k8s-fake-smtp/README.md

 ## Install

-`kubectl apply -f fake-smtp.yaml`
+You can find an example [here](fake-stmp.yaml)

 ## Privacy

-If, for any reason (privacy, sensible information etc), you don't want to have the mail in pod logs (stdout), just set the env "NOLOG" to value "1" (there is arleady an example on yaml file, just comment out in case you need)
+By default this container logs all the incoming emails in stdout for debugging purpose, if you prefer to avoid this behavior just set the env var `NOLOG` to value `1`.